Ensemble Projection Pursuit for General Nonparametric Regression

 The rest of this paper is organized as follows.
-Section \ref{s.2.general} introduces some notations and studies asymptotic efficiency of a full estimation algorithm for a general regression function based on the PPR identity.
-Section \ref{s.3.ePPR} discusses two existing greedy algorithms and a new one based on randomly selected variables, for the preparation of our main algorithm, ePPR.
-Details of ePPR are presented in Section \ref{ssestimator}, statistical consistency of our estimation is also studied in the section.
+Section \ref{s.2.aga} introduces some notations, and proposes the greedy algorithm, AGA, and studies its convergence rate.
+Section \ref{est. via AGA} considers the consistency of statistical estimators of AGA.
+Details of ePPR are presented in Section \ref{ssestimator}; its statistical consistency is also studied in the section.
 Extensive numerical studies of real data sets, including comparison with the popular machine learning methods such as RF and SVM, are presented in Section \ref{secReal}.
-The technical proofs are provided in Section \ref{SecProof}, while some of the auxiliary results used in the proofs are given in a supplementary material (\textit{SM}) in a separate file.
-We summarize the advantages as well as the problems with the proposed ePPR in Section \ref{secConculsion}.
+The technical proofs are provided in Section \ref{SecProof}, while some auxiliary results and lemmas used in the proofs are given in SUPPLEMENTARY MATERIALS (\SM) in a separate file.
+A brief discussion about the problems with the proposed ePPR is given in Section \ref{secConculsion}.